WilsonMak50/COMP4142-UTXOBlockChainSystem/README.md

 3. Install reruirements
    (
-u need to update the version if necessary)
+u may need to update the version if necessary )
 ```
 pip  install -r requirements.txt
 ```